-Each applicant to this Category shall provide a schematic with all major system components identified, including required ancillary equipment and provide the information in Table I.EII.1.
+Each applicant to this Category shall provide a schematic with all major system components identified, including required ancillary equipment and provide the information in Table I.FII.1.

-Table I.E.II.1: System Definition
+Table I.FII.1: System Definition

 Property Description

 Process location(s) where sensor is

 located

 Description of mass accountancy

-validation (must include realistic sensor
+validation (must include realistic

-data rates, for both signal and
+sensor data rates, for both signal

-backgrounds both from target mass and
+and backgrounds both from target

-external sources)
+mass and external sources)

-Latency or throughput of measurement
+Latency or throughput of

+measurement

 Sampling methodology

 Comparison to State-of-the-Art

-Validation Methodology for accuracy
+Validation Methodology for

-determination (including recalibration
+accuracy determination (including

-schedule)
+recalibration schedule)

-Scale of technology demonstration to
+Scale of technology demonstration

-actual operating conditions.
+to actual operating conditions.

 Estimated Total System Cost

-Schedule for, and cost estimates of,
+Schedule for, and cost estimates

-maintenance (include all types of
+of, maintenance (include all types

-maintenance required, time required
+of maintenance required, time

-for actual servicing, operational or
+required for actual servicing,

+operational or chronological time

-chronological time periods between
+periods between required

-required maintenance, and any
+maintenance, and any replacement

-replacement components or
+components or consumables

-consumables needed)
+needed)

-Mean Time Before Failure (include

-basis)